dmoruzzi/sfq/README.md

 ## Notes

 - **Authentication**: Make sure your refresh token is kept secure, as it grants access to your Salesforce instance.
 - **Tooling API**: You can set the `tooling=True` argument in the `query` method to access the Salesforce Tooling API for more advanced metadata queries.
+This is limited to library usage only.